bpampel/zettel/content/population_dynamics_21-08-31.md

 ### Large deviations
 > The mathematical theory of large deviations is concerned with the exponential decay of the probability of extreme events while the number of observations grows.[^mehl_2008]

+Generally the Ellis book[^ellis_2007] seems to be the main entry point for the theory

 ## papers found (starting point was PhD thesis of Hidalgo, but then also through others)